CaptainCodeman/datastore-mapper/readme.md

 Your job functions will be called at the appropriate points to perform whatever work they need to.

-## Future Plans
+## Output
-The basic mapper processing works and needs some tidy up / testing for robustness which I'll be doing by using it within a real-world app with over 6 million entities to work against.

-Although I have no plans to build in any shuffle or reduce steps, I do want to provide an easy way to write data to cloud storage (a primary use-case will be exporting data in JSON format for BigQuery).
-Cloud Storage provides the sbility to write each file in chunks and then combine them which I think will simplyfy the file-writing operation substantially (probably not available when the original libraries were written).
-Each slice can write to it's own file and those slices then rolled up into a single shard file and possibly, the shard files then rolled up into a single job file.
+Although I have no plans to build in any shuffle or reduce steps, I wanted to provide an easy way to write data to cloud storage (a primary use-case will be exporting data in JSON format for BigQuery).
+Cloud Storage provides the ability to write each file in chunks and then combine them which simplifies the file-writing operation substantially (probably not available when the original libraries were written).
+Each slice can write to it's own file, overwriting on retry, and those slices can then be quickly rolled up into a single shard file and then into a single namespace file (finally to a single job file).
+This is working but needs to be optimized and made more robust (e.g. to cope with the limits on how many files can be combined).